Little Meadle

 Residents within the hamlet are currently in discussions with the local council to have measures introduced in order to combat speeding and avoid the many recent accidents along Stockwell Lane, the Hamlet's main thoroughfare.

 Little Meadle contains no commercial establishments and, according to latest estimates, the current resident population is 27, though the number may actually be as high as 35.
-The area is extremely rich in wildlife.
+The area is rich in wildlife.
 There are large populations of sheep belonging to local farms, and ducks are also very common.
-Foxes, badgers and snakes are also seen from time to time.
+Foxes, badgers and grass snakes are also seen from time to time.